SiliconLabs/wiseconnect/examples/snippets/wlan/http_otaf/readme.md

   - Root CA certificate needs to be converted as mentioned above.

-  - After the conversion, place the converted file in `<SDK>/resources/certificates/` path and include the certificate file in ``app.c``
+  - After the conversion, place the converted file in the `<SDK>/resources/certificates/` path and include the certificate file in ``app.c``

 - For HTTPS Apache server